Options traders often refer to the delta, gamma, vega, and theta of their position as the "Greeks."

-Delta and gamma are dependent on the option's spot and strike price and relate to intrinsic value.
+Delta and gamma are dependent on the underlying security's price and the option's strike price.
 Theta, vega, and rho are determined by time to maturity, volatility, and interest rates, all of which are components of extrinsic value.

 Delta is the amount an options price should change based on a $1 move up in the stock.

 Calls have a positive delta between 0 and 1, while puts have a negative delta between 0 and -1.
 Delta would represent the number of relative shares you would own if you purchased an option at a specific delta.
 Buying a call option with a .50 delta is roughly equivalent to owning 50 shares of stock (and vice versa with put options: -.50 delta is the same as shorting 50 shares).

 For example, a stock priced at $100 has a $110 call option expiring in 60 days with a delta of .30 and costs $2.00.
 If the underlying stock moves up to $101, the option should now be worth $2.30.
 Owning 100 shares of the stock would have realized a gain of $100.
 The .30 delta option realized approximately 30 shares worth of value, or $30.
 Delta can also act as an approximation of the probability an option will finish in-the-money.
 A .30 delta has roughly a 30% chance of expiring in-the-money (or a 70% chance of expiring out-of-the-money).